jeftegoes/AwsOverview/AWS CloudWatch.md

 - **Canary Recorder:** Used with CloudWatch Synthetics Recorder (record your actions on a website and automatically generates a script for that).
 - **GUI Workflow Builder:** Verifies that actions can be taken on your webpage (e.g., test a webpage with a login form).

-# 21. CloudWatch Events (Will be replaced with EventBridge)
+# 21. CloudWatch Events (Will be replaced with Amazon EventBridge)

 - Event Pattern: Intercept events from AWS services (Sources):
   - Example sources: EC2 Instance Start, CodeBuild Failure, S3, Trusted Advisor.